abcwcm/GeartySchietinger/README.md

 ### Processing and analysis

-VDJ and single-cell RNA-seq including hash-tagged oligos (HTO), and antibody-derived tags (ADT) data were processed following the recommendations by [Amezquita et al](https://bioconductor.org/books/release/OSCA) (version: 2020-11-13).
+VDJ and single-cell RNA-seq including hash-tagged oligos (HTO; used to label cells coming from the same mouse), and antibody-derived tags (ADT; used to label cells based on the expression of selected surface markers) data were processed following the recommendations by [Amezquita et al](https://bioconductor.org/books/release/OSCA) (version: 2020-11-13).
 In brief, raw read files were processed and aligned using the `CellRanger` pipeline (`cellranger-5.0.0` with `refdata-gex-mm10-2020-A`; for annotation supplied by 10X Genomics: <https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest>).
 Read counts representing gene expression were used for removing barcodes representing empty droplets or droplets with high amounts of mitochondrially encoded gene products: using the `isOutlier()` function of the scater package, all cells whose fractions of mitochondrial reads were higher than 3x median absolute deviation (MAD) were flagged and removed as well as cells with fewer than 10^2.5 detected genes.
 Following the first round of filtering, HTO demultiplexing and doublet detection were done with [`CiteFuse`](http://www.bioconductor.org/packages/release/bioc/html/CiteFuse.html), removing more droplets and identifying the donor mouse for each remaining droplet.
 After removal of low-quality droplets and barcodes associated with HTO-inferred doublets, ADT values were normalized using
 `DropletUtils::inferAmbience()` and `scuttle::medianSizeFactors()`.